FAQs – Fellowships for Indian Citizens

 • Motivation, Seriousness of Purpose, Maturity, Leadership, Cultural Adaptability

-• Ability to contribute as a cultural ambassador beyond the specific field of study
+• Ability to contribute as a cultural ambassador beyond his/her specific field of study

-The national selection committees recommend a slate of nominees for further consideration of the Fulbright Foreign Scholarship Board (FFSB) in Washington, D.C.
-Nominees are notified of the outcome typically in March/April.
+The national selection committees recommend a slate of semi-finalists for further consideration of the Fulbright Foreign Scholarship Board (FFSB) in Washington, D.C.
+Finalists are notified of the outcome typically in March/April.

 No. Please note that Fulbright staff are unable to access your application prior to submission.